Skip to main content

 Try and remember that parenting is not an exact science – it’s a process.
 You will learn along the way what works for you, your baby and your family.
 In the meantime, it is a good time to focus on what you can control.
 Look after your physical health through eating well and keeping fit.
 Nurture your mental health and emotional health in pregnancy by taking some time out to do things you enjoy and help you to relax.
 Also, share your concerns and experiences with supportive people around you.

-For more helpful tools and information, sign up to Ready to COPE to receive free, supportive emails throughout your pregnancy.
-Ready to COPE is available for expectant and new mums and dads.
-Don’t wait – sign up today!
+Sign up to Ready to COPE for free, supportive weekly emails throughout your pregnancy.
+Ready to COPE is available for new and expectant mums, dads and partners.